Make-School-Courses/CS-1.3-Core-Data-Structures/Setup.md

 ## Repository Setup Instructions

-This course repository (located at `https://github.com/Make-School-Courses/CS-1.3-Core-Data-Structures`) contains course materials including the schedule, class topics, lesson plans, challenges, starter code, unit tests, slides, and links to resources.
+The course's *upstream* repository (located at `https://github.com/Make-School-Courses/CS-1.3-Core-Data-Structures`) contains course materials including the schedule, class topics, tutorial milestones, challenges, starter code, unit tests, slides, and links to resources.
 It will be periodically updated throughout the course, so you will need to regularly *pull* from it to get new materials.
-(Note that you cannot *push* to the course repository.)
+(Note that you cannot *push* to the course's upstream repository.)
-However, you can *clone* it to create a copy and push code to your own repo.
+However, you can *clone* this repo to get upstream changes and also push your code to your own repo.

 **Important:**
-Please follow these instructions *exactly*.
-If you skip a step or do them out of order, it may not work correctly or you may not earn credit towards your GitHub commit streak.
+Please follow these instructions *exactly* to correctly set up your clone of this repository.
+If you skip a step or do them out of order, it may not work.

-### Local Repo
+**Step 1:**
-Set up your local clone of this repo on your computer to access course materials and starter code.
+Set up your local clone of this course repo on your computer.

-1. **Clone** (do not *fork*) the course repo on GitHub onto your local computer.
+1. **Clone** (do not *fork*) the course repo from GitHub onto your local computer.

-  - First open your terminal and navigate into the folder where you keep your coursework:
+  - First open your terminal and navigate into the folder where you keep your course material and projects:
   `cd ~/MakeSchool/Courses` (or something similar for your folders)

   - Then run this command to *clone* the course repo:
   `git clone https://github.com/Make-School-Courses/CS-1.3-Core-Data-Structures.git`

   - Now navigate into the new folder Git just created:
   `cd CS-1.3-Core-Data-Structures`